Hilary Curtis: Relationships

 Due to the initial lack of direction, Hilary has various romantic entanglements before Devon.
-It initially appears that Hilary is pursuing a romance with her then boss Cane Ashby (Daniel Goddard).
+It initially appears that Hilary is pursuing a romance with her then-boss Cane Ashby (Daniel Goddard).
 In August 2013, it is revealed that Hilary's interest in Cane is purely about revenge.
 Hilary had been sleeping with her accomplice in her vendetta Mason Wilder (Lamon Archey).
 Morgan assumed Mason might become one of Hilary's love interests in an impending triangle but the character was written out after his part in Hilary's schemes are exposed.
-In early 2014, the writers hint a potential romance with Hilary's new boss, Peter Bergman's Jack Abbott.
+In early 2014, the writers hint at a potential romance with Hilary's new boss, Peter Bergman's Jack Abbott.
 Despite an impulsive kiss on Valentine's Day, Morgan said Hilary's "insulted" by the idea that she is after Jack because she has ulterior motives.
 Though she is "relieved" he doesn't make a huge deal of the incident, Hilary realizes that "Jack's unwillingness to discuss the kiss" is his attempt to avoid embarrassing her further or ruin their professional relationship.
 In April 2014 when Neil's latest romance falls apart, Hilary comforts him.
 According to Morgan, Hilary is attracted to Neil because he keeps her grounded when she is struggling to turn her life around.
 However, Morgan described the relationship as "creepy" due to Neil's brief fling with Hilary's late mother.
 Meeting Neil who is willing to forgive her and help her out changes Hilary's views on the world and people in general.
 Jean Passanante insinuated that Hilary's feelings for Neil stem from growing up without a father.
 On her relationships with Neil and Jack, Morgan agreed that the allure is "more about daddy issues than romance."
 Morgan said Hilary "wants reassurance from older men."
 However, Hilary often overcompensates with these men which and that leads to trouble.
 Feeling obligated to honor her commitment to Neil, Hilary marries him June 2014.
 However, the marriage crumbles due to her feelings for Devon.